WhiskeyRant/decktuner-bot/README.md

 			- Partnered commanders must be sent with each commander on a separate line -OR- separated by a plus sign (+)
 	- Desired Experience
 		- Users are referred to the guide on the website to answer with.
-		- Answer must contain a maximum of 20 characters
+		- Answer must contain a maximum of 20 characters*Increase or remove*
 	- Budget
 		- Answer must contain a maximum of 10 characters.
-		- Left vague on purpose to allow the user to decide what they want to do.
 	- Deck Goals
 		- Answer must contain a maximum of 400 characters.
 	- Tuning Goals
 		- Answer must contain a maximum of 400 characters.
+	- Tip offered*Add*
+		- In USD
 - Once the interview is complete, the user will be prompted to confirm the responses in the form of a template of what the tuning board message will look like.
 They can then reject or confirm.
 	- Confirm will mean the interview process is over and the workshop has been created
 	- Reject will mean that the interview process must be restarted from the beginning.